betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 and Lauren had keyed in a command to select and run a pre-flight program.
 Alarmed, Hamilton's first thought was *what if an astronaut did that in flight?* She investigated the cause and proposed a program change to prevent such accidental.
 However, NASA believed the astronauts were so well trained they would never make such a mistake and rejected the program change.
-After Lovell's accidental entry in Apollo 8, the program change was approved.
+After the accidental entry in Apollo 8, the program change was approved.

 ## Flashing the AGC with EMPs